dedis/cothority/app/conode/README.md

 This repository provides a first implementation of a cothority node (CoNode) for public usage.
 After setup, a CoNode can be used as a public timestamp-server, which takes a hash and computes a signature together with an inclusion-proof.
 Moreover, a simple stamping-program is provided that can generate and verify signatures of given files through the CoNode.

-Currently you can run CoNode either by participating in the EPFL CoNode-project or by setting up your own cluster of CoNodes.
+Currently you can run CoNode either by participating in the EPFL CoNode project or by setting up your own cluster of CoNodes.
 Both options are described further below.

 ## Warning
 **The software provided in this repository is highly experimental and under heavy development.
 Do not use it for anything security-critical.
 All usage is at your own risk!**